PROPOSED FLORIDA LEGISLATION

 (1) DEFINITIONS.
 As used in this section:

-(a) "Preventable harm" means injury, suffering, or death that results from a veterinary professional's failure to:
+(a) "Preventable harm" means injury, suffering, or death that results from a veterinary professional's failure to: serious injury or death that results directly and demonstrably from a veterinary professional's gross negligence, specifically:

 1. Provide appropriate post-operative monitoring and care according to accepted veterinary standards;